How to Grow Plants from Seed

-- I like watching seeds emerge from the soil and grow into huge plants that will feed my family.
+- AND I like watching seeds emerge from the soil and grow into huge plants that will feed my family.

-Let’s plant some lettuce!
+Let’s plant some seeds!

 I pulled out all the weeds, rocks and sticks that emerged in the bed over the winter.

 After weeding, I used my old, metal-rake handle to make a straight divot.
 I also use this handle to poke holes in the ground to put onion sets in.